Recent Fire Damage Posts

-Many people in Tennessee love to cook.
+Many people in Clarksville, Tennessee, love to cook.
 But even seasoned chefs sometimes make costly mistakes.
-Here are five helpful ways to avoid kitchen hazards such as a drain clog or grease fire.
+Here are five helpful ways to avoid kitchen hazards, such as a drain clog or grease fire.

 1. Keep Your Vents Clean

-It’s important to keep the vent screens above your stove clean.
-Otherwise grease can build up on the screen and inhibit the ventilation becoming a contributing factor in a kitchen fire.
-The grease build-up could even make a fire worse.
+It's essential to keep the vent screens above your stove clean.
+Otherwise, grease can build up on the screen and inhibit ventilation, becoming a contributing factor in a kitchen fire.
+The grease buildup could even make a fire worse.